2024-11-16 Megan Anderson – Siletzia’s influence on the Seattle Fault

 The Lecture: What Happens When You Crash Iceland into North America?
 A view of Washington 50 million years ago…

 The Puget Lowland of Washington State contains several potentially dangerous seismic faults, including the Seattle fault, which runs south of downtown Seattle.
 To accurately assess the earthquake hazard in this region, we need to understand the architecture and geologic history of the rocks that host these faults, deep below the Puget Lowland.
 Geologists do this by using small changes in Earth’s gravity and magnetic fields to create images of the Earth’s subsurface.
 These rocks formed in a subduction zone 50 million years ago when a set of volcanic islands, similar to modern-day Iceland, collided with the edge of North America.
 This added a mass of rock, called Siletzia, to the continent.
-Megan will show that as the islands piled up, they broke and folded into mountain ranges.
+Megan showed us that as the islands piled up, they broke and folded into mountain ranges.
 South of Seattle, Siletzia was pushed up and over ancient North America, whereas to the north, Siletzia was pulled down and under the continent.
-She will argue that a tear in Siletzia between these two zones eventually became the proto-Seattle fault, which provides a story for the Seattle fault’s origin and earliest history.
-Our images also provide information that can improve models of ground shaking from future earthquakes affecting the greater Seattle urban area. *AGU abstract below.
+She argued that a tear in Siletzia between these two zones eventually became the proto-Seattle fault, which provides a story for the Seattle fault’s origin and earliest history.
+Her images provided information that can improve models of ground shaking from future earthquakes affecting the greater Seattle urban area. *AGU abstract below.

 * AGU article abstract: Deep Structure of Siletzia in the Puget Lowland: Imaging an Obducted Plateau and Accretionary Thrust Belt with Potential Fields